 Accessing social media data can also help predict and investigate active threats.
 Jilian Peterson and James Densley, two researchers funded by the National Institute of Justice, studied active shootings in the United States to assess threat patterns and shooter behaviours.
 Through their research, they observed commonalities across shooting incidents dating back to 1966.

 Online radicalization and social contagion were identified as major patterns among active shooters’ behaviour, especially in recent years.
 Active threats also tend to occur in clusters, motivated by and mimicking one another.

 Media, social media, and manifestos were significant data sources throughout that research.
 This valuable information is easily searchable by law enforcement and security personnel using specialized data discovery tools.

-Less-regulated networks, such as Gab, are known for enabling user radicalization and hate-speech.
+Less-regulated networks are known for enabling user radicalization and hate-speech.
 These networks have been linked to active threat incidents and are useful for detecting threatening behavior, active shooter references, and manifestos.
 This information can help signal a potential attack or be used by law enforcement to investigate post-incident.

 Differentiating Between Pranks and Real Threats